 Royal Middle School

-- Royal Middle School's student population of 264 students has declined by 29% over five school years.
+Royal Middle School's student population of 263 students has grown by 6% over five school years.

 |Grades Offered||Grades 7-8|

 |Total Students||263 students|